FREE SHIPPING on orders of $85 or more

 This web page shows only a small excerpt of our Staub research.
 Another 278 words(20 lines of text) covering the years 1547 and 1555 are included under the topic Early Staub History in all our PDF Extended History products.

 More information is included under the topic Early Staub Notables in all our PDF Extended History products.

 Some of the first settlers of this family name were:

-Staub Settlers in the United States in the 18th Century
+Staub Settlers in United States in the 18th Century

-Staub Settlers in the United States in the 19th Century
+Staub Settlers in United States in the 19th Century

 The Staub Family Crest was acquired from the Houseofnames.com archives.
 The Staub Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

 This page was last modified on 2 December 2012 at 15:09.